What does responsible marketing mean for B2B?

 So now you know the core principles of responsible marketing, how can you apply them to your B2B business?
 These are our top tips for adopting a responsible marketing approach to your strategy.

 Our report makes it clear that consumers want transparency.
 They expect this when they’re sourcing new partners to work with too.
+Customers trust and believe you when you are honest and responsible when marketing.

 Email subscribers want to know why you want their data and what you’re going to do with it.
 This kind of transparency will help recipients feel more confident to part with their data.